“You are about to hear the voices of a FEW but…

 In order to drive the form and content of this ‘Safeguarding Voices’ event, a series of repeat discussions/interviews were held with a number of individuals and small/large groups in order to capture the ‘voices’ of a wide range of stakeholders.
 The information gathered during these conversations was then used to create a series of 4-500 word ‘scripts’ which were refined and amended until participants were satisfied with the representation and accuracy of their indicative ‘voice’.

 Because of the success of both the project and the event, we decided to record eight of the voices and ensure wide accessibility to the film for training, development and/or general interest purposes.

-The eight voices (along with an illustrative extract from each) are as follows:
+Links to each of the eight individual voices (along with an illustrative extract from each) are as follows:

 “……We need to be given an opportunity to engage in constructive challenge – if you work with us – everybody learns – everybody wins – we all keep our people safer.
 When a situation is complex, contested and we disagree – we need you to be open to challenge before declaring ‘case closed’ and pushing us aside.”

 We Can Work It Out (Dawn: Adult Safeguarding Triage)